swindonmakers/LogoBot/hardware/AssemblyGuide.md

 ![](images/LogoBotAssembly.png)

-* Push the caster assembly into the base so that it snaps into place
+1. Push the caster assembly into the base so that it snaps into place
+1. Fit the stepper motors